Yonathan-T/Lumina/README.md

-# Memo-Mate 📝
+# Lumina 📝

-Memo-Mate is your personal digital diary and note-taking companion, built with Laravel.
+Lumina is your personal digital diary and note-taking companion, built with Laravel.
 Capture your thoughts, organize your ideas, and gain insights from your daily entries—all in a beautiful, privacy-focused app.

 ---